JUMP TO A TOPIC

 - Fireman

-Other occupations with high risks of asbestos exposure were:
+Other Navy occupations with a high risk of asbestos exposure were:

 - Hull technician/welder